hjkelly/nodeclear/README.md

 A web-based Clear.app, using Node.js/Express+MongoDB for the API and AngularJS+Compass for the UI.

-**$Why?** I wanted to get my feet wet in some new technologies, and I think Clear is an amazing app.
+**Why?** I wanted to get my feet wet in some new technologies, and I think Clear is an amazing app.

 ## What's finished, and what's not?